A Principled Path to Fitted Distributional Evaluation: Experiment Details

 \subsubsection{Deep Neural Network structure}

 Our model consists of two parts: (i) CNN layers that reduce $4\times 84 \times 84$ image into $512$ features, (ii) multiple layers that transform $512$ features into $|\mathcal{A}| \times M \times 3$.
 Part (i) is identical to the structure of \cite{mnih2015human} that first applied DQN in Atari games.
 After training the optimal model via DQN (with the same network structure with \cite{mnih2015human}) for ourselves, we copied this part to (i), and then freezed it, assuming that this part already performs good recognition of the image.
 Part (ii) contains the components that we trained in our methods.
-This consists of multiple hidden layers that reduce the 512 features into $512\rightarrow450\rightarrow400\rightarrow350\rightarrow300\rightarrow250\rightarrow200\rightarrow150\rightarrow128\rightarrow|\mathcal{A}|\times (M \times 3)$, with each layer containing ReLU.
+To make the model sufficiently complex, we included multiple hidden layers that reduce the 512 features into $512\rightarrow450\rightarrow400\rightarrow350\rightarrow300\rightarrow250\rightarrow200\rightarrow150\rightarrow128\rightarrow|\mathcal{A}|\times (M \times 3)$, with each layer containing ReLU.
 For a given input image, the model outputs three parameters (weight, mean, variance) for each gaussian mixture component, for every action as follows,

 Here, $w_m$ represents gaussian component for the GMM model, which together sum up to 1, i.e., $\sum_{m=1}^M w_m(s,a;\theta)=1$.

 For quantile-based methods, we preserve the same layers, except that the output distribution has $M$ quantiles instead of $(M\times 3)$ parameters.
 That is, this consists of multiple hidden layers that reduce the 512 features into $512\rightarrow450\rightarrow400\rightarrow350\rightarrow300\rightarrow250\rightarrow200\rightarrow150\rightarrow128\rightarrow|\mathcal{A}|\times M$, to form the following distributions based on dirac-delta's $\delta_m$.